January 28, 2019 19 min to read

 However, we had a small problem.

 The Laguna Torre trek is one of the two most famous trails in El Chalten.
 The other one is the Laguna de Los Tres – both are 20+ km round trip.
-We had intended to do a smaller trek as a practice on the first day and then tackle Laguna Dos Tres the next day*.
-We discussed with our hotel the previous evening, and they suggested a couple of smaller hikes, from which we selected Mirador del Torre, which is essentially the first 3km of the Laguna Torre hike.
+We had intended to do a smaller trek as a practice on the first day and then tackle Laguna Dos Tres the next day (did not occur to us to attempt two 20+ km hikes at any point during planning 🙂 ) We discussed with our hotel the previous evening, and they suggested a couple of smaller hikes, from which we selected Mirador del Torre, which is essentially the first 3km of the Laguna Torre hike.

 On the day of the trek, a new receptionist greeted us and asked us our plans.
 When we told him our plans, he seemed a bit surprised and asked us to consider doing the full trek to Laguna Torre, as the first 3km is the difficult part of the hike.
-Although pretty doubtful about us being able to do the full hike, we decided to take a call after the first 3 kms.
+Although we werent sure about being able to do the full hike, we decided to take a call after the first 3 kms.

 It wasn’t immediately clear which road out of town led to the start of the Laguna Torre trek – we took the most promising one.
 On Antonio Rojo street, we headed to the end of the road where a big black staircase with ramps is visible.
 After the stairs, on the left there is a trail climbing over a small hill.
 We followed the trail and at the top of the hill is a sign welcoming you to the Cerro Torre trail.